Requirements for Admission

 Do I need to have a Master's in Linguistics to apply?

 No, a Master’s degree is not required, but it may be helpful for students who did not take much linguistics during their undergraduate degree.
 Our program includes both a Master’s and PhD degree together, so a Master’s is not required before entering.
-A successful applicant will typically have strong preparation in linguistics and/or a related cognitive science such as psychology, for example, at either the undergraduate or Master’s level.
+A successful applicant will typically have strong preparation in linguistics, at either the undergraduate or Master’s level.

 What should I put in my personal statement?